 Green eyes as big as moons brimmed with affection, and he nudged her gently into his waiting palm.
 “Ever my champion, dear sister.
 I don’t know what I would do without you.
 Won’t you recline and stay for a bit?”

 “That is why I’m here.”
 She reached out and patted his thumb.
 “I will convince Father one day soon.
-Meanwhile, you deserve a reprieve toying with the humans.”
-She laid back on her elbow and propped her head in her hand, while her vines wove a canopy over her and anchored themselves between her brother’s fingers.
+Meanwhile, you deserve a reprieve to toy with humans.”
+She laid back on her elbow and propped her head in her hand, while her vines wove a canopy over her, anchoring them themselves around her brother’s fingers.
 “Now, who did you pick?”

 “If I only have time for one, this pair has the best potential to give us a top-rated show.”
 He clicked the remote, and the giant screen came to life.
 The sibling gods looked down on two people crouched in a square pit divided into grids in the middle of an archeological site not far from the west bank of the Nile.

-Sarah had no clue what she did to him with that earnest look of concentration.
-Parts of him clenched uncomfortably when she pushed her glasses higher on her pert nose, which was smudged with red dust.
-Not only did his heart thump loud enough to give him away, but he almost groaned.
-That embarrassing prospect broke the spell she was weaving over him, and he turned the sound into a cough.
-Shit.
-It was getting harder to keep things casual, and if his boss could read even a fraction of his inappropriate thoughts, she would send him packing.
+Sarah had no clue what she did to Nathan with that earnest look of concentration.
+Parts of him clenched enough to be uncomfortable when she pushed her glasses higher on her pert nose, which was smudged with red dust.
+Not only did his heart thump erratically, but he almost groaned out loud.

 The shard wasn’t even the most exciting thing they’d unearthed today… except… “Is that cuneiform?”

 Her sweet, yet husky voice got him going again when she said, “Yes.
-I believe our theory has been confirmed, Nathan.
+I believe our theory has been confirmed.
 Do you agree?”

 “You really want to finish the day’s work without cataloging these beauties?
 Don’t you want to know what these symbols tell us?”
 She cocked her head.
 “Have I worked you that hard?”